 Not-for-profit (NFP) organisations fall within two broad categories:

 - other NFP organisations that are not charities, eg most sporting and recreational clubs, community service organisations, professional and business associations and social organisations.

 Registering a not-for-profit organisation

 Registration of a company creates a legal entity separate from its members.
 Companies are registered under the Corporations Act 2001, which is Commonwealth legislation administered by the Australian Securities and Investments Commission (ASIC).
 A company's registration is recognised Australia wide and the company can hold property and can sue and be sued.

-Further information on registering a NFP company and responsibilities of a NFP company is available on the ASIC website.
+Further information on registering an NFP company and responsibilities of an NFP company is available on the Australian Taxation office website.

 Not-for-profit tax laws and concessions - Australian Taxation Office